Data Centers in Chittagong

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Chittagong provide direct, low-latency connectivity to the city's port, the busiest in the Bay of Bengal, as well as its Export Processing Zones (EPZs) and financial centers.
-This proximity is critical for logistics, trade, and manufacturing operations.
+Proximity To Key Business Districts: Data centers in Chittagong provide low-latency access to the city's Port, a critical maritime hub for the Bay of Bengal, and the Chittagong Export Processing Zone.
+This proximity is vital for logistics, manufacturing, and shipping companies.

 Natural Disaster Risk

-Chittagong has a High disaster risk profile, with an overall score of 6.0 out of 10, as of September 2025.
-The geography exposes digital infrastructure to several significant natural hazards that demand careful site selection and resilient facility design.
+Chittagong has a high-risk profile for natural disasters, with an INFORM Risk score of 6 out of 10, as of September 2025.
+The data indicates significant exposure, requiring careful facility selection and robust disaster recovery planning.